nikolayquadrat/lpb-ex-ome-presession/README.md

 	--resources disk_mb="${DISK_MB_BUDGET}" \
     --set-resource-scopes disk_mb=global
 ```
-The disk space requirement: ~350Gb for the reference data and ~12Gb per exome, however could be much larger with intermediatory files. $DISK_MB_BUDGET is usefull to set as actual available space for the workflow to run.
+The disk space requirement: ~400Gb for the reference data and ~12Gb per exome, however could be much larger with intermediatory files. $DISK_MB_BUDGET is usefull to set as the actual available space for the workflow to run.

 ### Under the hood
 ```mermaid